When protection becomes productive

 Key takeaways

-• Boundary-setting is preventative maintenance for mental health, not a selfish act – people without boundaries report higher anxiety and depression [2]
+- Boundary-setting is preventative maintenance for mental health, not a selfish act – clinicians and researchers consistently link chronic boundary difficulties to higher anxiety and depression rates [2]

 Why boundary setting for self-care is not selfish